GA-Dallas/The_FERN_Stack/README.md

 ### Step 14 - Simple Firebase Auth

-Now it's time to make some sparks fly!
-We're going to use the `Firebase SDK` for managing authentication state and give our user a simple popup window to "login" using their google account.
+It's time to make some sparks fly!

+We're going to use the `Firebase SDK` (**Software Development Kit**) for managing authentication state and give our user a simple popup window to "login" using their google account.

-Now, depending on Authentication state, we can change component state, which in turn will allow us to manage what our user sees.
+Depending on Authentication state, we can change component state, which in turn will allow us to manage what our user sees.

 In this lesson, we'll conditionally render components based on authentication state.